412019010/Pengolahan-Citra/README.md

 # Pengolahan-Citra
-this is ini adalah is projek bersama together
+this is ini adalah projek bersama together